October is a special month for me.

 She had this wonderful laugh.
 It was so infectious, you couldn’t help but smile when you heard it.
 Sometimes she would laugh so hard that she would actually cry.

 She had a thing for late night snacks.
 She never failed to call all of us into the kitchen for some cookies and milk right before bed.
 I’m not sure if that was her way of spoiling us or her way of feeling better about snacking so late, but whatever it was I was always the 1st one to the table.

-She loved caramel squares.
-And Jelly Bellies.
+She loved Jelly Bellies.
 She’d buy the huge box of Jelly Bellies and sit there coming up with new combinations.
 I’d come over and she’d have several new mixes for me to try.
 I don’t ever eat a Jelly Belly without thinking of my grandma now.

-She was also the matriarch of my family.
-Where she went, we all went.
-And when she died, so did our family bond.
-We scattered our separate ways, and haven’t been the same since.
+She was the matriarch of my family.
+Where she went, we all went and when she died, so did our family bond.
+We scattered our separate ways and haven’t been the same since.
 I haven’t spoken to my Papa in over 5 years.
 I haven’t spoken to my Aunt since grandma’s funeral.
 My cousins and I, who grew up side by side, haven’t spoken to each other in so long that I forget what their voices sound like.

 But she’s gone.
 And so is my family.
 No one is to blame, except for the awful disease called cancer.

-I know it sounds like I am bitter.
-Maybe even angry.
-And I would be lying if I told you I wasn’t.
+I know it sounds like I am bitter and maybe even angry.
+I would be lying if I told you I wasn’t.
 But mostly I’m just sad.
 Sad that she never got to meet Ninja.
 Sad that Little Sissy never got to hear her laugh.
 Sad that Little Bro still cries for her.
 Sad that my family is torn apart.